 “It was kind of like a big adventure,” he recalled fondly.
 “I used to go down to the restaurant kitchen and annoy the chef.
 I’d make him cook things for me.”
 Then there were the raucous society parties thrown by his grandparents, fun-loving people whose existence was a far cry from life on the sedate Balingup commune.
 “I thought it was glamorous.
 My grandparents were always dressed immaculately, and they used to have extravagant over-the-top dinner parties with friends,” he said, adding that the experience planted in him a predilection for fine dining and spectacle.
 “It was like going from one extreme to the other.”

+The next years of Gerrard’s life would prove pivotal.
+Despite a rocky experience with traditional schooling—at one point he was expelled for throwing a chair in a classroom—he eventually found his way to cooking classes at a local college.
+An obsession was born.
+Upon graduation, Gerrard took kitchen gigs in New Zealand and later Canada, where he chopped and sauteed under modern Canadian cuisine vanguard Melissa Craig.
 “That opened my eyes to the amazing produce in the world, the farm-to-table thing,” he said.
 Further travels in Brazil, Chile, France, the Netherlands, Italy, and Finland cemented his culinary worldview.
 “I’d be trying things I’d only read about.
 I went foraging for mushrooms in the French Alps.
 I worked in a one-star Michelin restaurant in Lenzerheide [in Switzerland].
 I found amazing small-batch producers.”
 He bounced around for a time in New Zealand, but home beckoned.
 “I left Western Australia not interested in coming back,” Gerrard admitted.
 “Through my teens I was sick of this hippie shit.
 [But] Perth is reviving the culture over here.
 That’s the reason I came back.”

 Not that it’s been a cakewalk.
 Gerrard believes Wildflower is one of the “very few proper” restaurants in Western Australia attempting modernist, high-end cuisine with local ingredients.
 “I don’t know why more chefs aren’t doing it,” he said with a sigh.
 Being a vanguard has its practical drawbacks: It’s fallen on Gerrard to figure out sourcing for the restaurant’s more obscure ingredients.
 They include banksia, a wildflower that, despite looking like a “red toilet brush,” boasts a pleasant floral flavor somewhere between eucalyptus and rose petals.
 It serves as the base for a sweet mousse Gerrard serves just before dessert.
 There’s also wild fennel—“we juice the fronds with apples to make ‘snow,’ which goes on top of Shark Bay scallops”—and wild fennel pollen, which delivers a “very intense anise flavor.”
 Local truffles, honey, and mushrooms are magicked into a mousse that bolsters wild kangaroo cured sugar, the spicy native pepper berry, and salt from nearby Deborah Lake.